Solbi

-Kwon Ji-an (Korean: 권지안; born 30 September 1983), commonly known by her stage name Solbi (Korean: 솔비), is a South Korean singer, painter, and television personality.
+Kwon Ji-an (Korean: 권지안; born 30 September 1984), commonly known by her stage name Solbi (Korean: 솔비), is a South Korean singer, painter, and television personality.
 She made her singing debut in 2006 as a member of the K-pop group Typhoon, and gained widespread fame in 2008 as a cast member of the variety show We Got Married.
 She held her first solo exhibition as a painter in 2012.
+As an artist she presents a wide range of works including painting, sculpture, installation, performance art, and video art.
+She is an all-round artist active as a singer, television personality, visual artist, and writer.

 Career

 Debut

 She made her debut as the main vocalist of the representative K-pop hybrid group Typhoon in 2006 and also released her solo album ' Do It ' in 2008.
 In the same year, she also received attention in plays and musicals.
 Since then, she has been releasing music and music albums every year.

 Aside from her music career, Solbi has also achieved fame as a television host on MBC, in the shows Sang Sang Plus (season 2) (alongside Lee Hyori and Shin Jung-hwan) and Music Core with Big Bang members Seung Ri and Dae Sung from March 2008 to March 2009, later replaced by Tiffany and Yuri of Girls' Generation.
 In February 2008, Solbi was cast in the reality show We Got Married, where celebrities are paired up to live together as newlyweds.
 Solbi was paired up with Hong Kyeong Min for the Lunar Special episode, but for the rest of the series her partner was Andy of Shinhwa.

 On 19 June 2008 Solbi released her first solo digital single, titled 'Cute Love', the lyrics in which she composed herself.
 The song is used as Andy and Solbi's theme song for the show.
 On 15 July 2008 she recorded a Korean version of 'Way Back into Love' from the 2007 movie Music and Lyrics with Kim Jong Wook.
 Solbi's first mini album titled 'Do It, Do It' was released on 17 September 2008.
 Her second album, titled 'French Kiss' was released on 16 April 2009.

 Solbi appeared as one of the main MCs for Infinite Girls (season 2), but later stepped down, citing scheduling conflicts with her upcoming album.
 She participated program named Infinite Challenge in October 2015.

 In 2017, she was appointed as an ambassador for the Central Election Commission.
 She was also a special guest teacher in Idol School, as a Psychological Health Management teacher using art therapy, the same outlet for herself when she was struggling.